David Lucas Burge stunned the music world when he released his original Perfect Pitch method way back in 1981.

 At the time Burge released his initial course, musicians were skeptical.
 How could it be true that the average musician could gain Perfect Pitch for themselves?

 In his live workshop, Burge first explained exactly what Perfect Pitch is, and equally important, what it is not.
-He set aside many of the common myths about Perfect Pitch, and explained both Perfect Pitch and Relative Pitch in fresh new ways never heard before.
+He set aside many of the common myths about Perfect Pitch, and explained both Perfect Pitch and Relative Pitch in fresh new ways never encountered before.

 Then Burge would invite all his guests to gather around the piano.
 In this intimate setting he revealed the simple secrets to the attainment of Perfect Pitch.